The TCC libraries are open, and we look forward to working with you again.

 In addition to our regular in-person services, we are still providing services online to support your students' learning experience.

-Contact librarians to assist you in identifying resources for your classes, to schedule library instruction, or to get answers to any of your library questions.
-Use the spreadsheet below to find the best librarian to assist you.
+Contact your campus librarians to assist you in identifying resources for your classes, to schedule library instruction, or to get answers to any of your library questions.

 To find quick answers to frequently asked questions or get immediate assistance via chat use the link below.